 What can a patient respond with?

-This allows the appointment to be confirmed or cancelled without the patient needing to contact the clinic directly.
+This allows the appointment to be confirmed or cancelled without the patient needing to contact the practice directly.
 This is particularly helpful if they do not have access to an internet connection to view the link.